jackzheng2496/learningC/README.md

 - typedef can create another name for data types/functions.
 Useful for functions because you can kind of abstract it when you have mutiple functions with same arguments. -3/17/16
+- Using pointers to "return" more than one value from a function is pretty useful. -3/28/16